Business Management BSc (Hons)

 • BTEC Lvl3 National: Distinction, Distinction, Merit (DDM)

-• Candidates are normally required to hold five GCSE subjects grades A*-C including Mathematics and English Language (or comparable numeric score under the newly reformed GCSE grading.)
+• Candidates are normally required to hold five GCSE subjects at grade C/4 or above, including Mathematics and English Language

 Additional requirements